sowoibu/sowoibu.github.io/_posts/2024-03-28-Trust-region-policy-optimization.md

 Then the search direction is $$s = A^{-1}g\,$$ and the step size should be the maximum value that satisfies the KL-divergence constraint.

-Measuring fisher information matrix and calculating inverse of it is not easy.
+Measuring fisher information matrix and Calculating inverse of it is not easy.
 Thus Trust Region Policy Optimization is known to be computationally expensive.